You are viewing: 2025/26 version

 • 3.Confirmation of D.Phil. status

-Applications should be accompanied by a thesis outline of about two pages and a piece of written work of approximately 5,000 words, intended as a part of the thesis, in final or near-final draft.
+Applications should be accompanied by a thesis outline of about two pages and a piece of written work of no more than 8,000 words, intended as a part of the thesis, in final or near-final draft.

 4.Theses

-M.Litt. theses should not exceed 50,000 words, and D.Phil. theses should not exceed 75,000 words, exclusive of bibliographical references, unless the candidate has, with the support of his or her supervisor, secured the leave of the board to exceed this limit.
+M.Litt. theses should not exceed 50,000 words, and D.Phil. theses should not exceed 75,000 words, including all notes, appendices, any source material being edited, and all other parts of the thesis whatsoever, excluding only the bibliography and abstract, unless the candidate has, with the support of their supervisor, secured permission from the board to exceed this limit.
 All candidates when they submit their theses must state the approximate number of words therein both (a) including citations and, if they have been granted permission to count citations separately, (b) excluding citations.
 Theses exceeding the limit are liable to be returned unexamined for reduction to the proper length.
 Candidates who have submitted in their final term may be allowed a maximum period of two terms to effect the necessary reduction.